learnk8s/learnk8s.io/src/gatekeeper/content.md

         - containerPort: 5678
 ```

-The above deployment will create a pod consisting of two containers from the same container image.
+The above Deployment will create a pod consisting of two containers from the same container image.

 The first container doesn't specify any tag and the second container specifies the `latest` tag.